Sjoerd Kuyper: 2000s

-The 10s
+2010s

 During his time at Nieuw Amsterdam, Kuyper already contacted Hoogland & Van Klaveren publishers in Hoorn.
 He wanted Het boek van Josje (Josie's book), which had not been available for ten years and for which there was still a lot of demand, to be reprinted.
 In 2009 it appeared there under the name Josje (Josie).
 In 2011, Lemniscaat Publishers published Mijn opa de bankrover (My grandfather the bank robber), the story on which the film of the same name was based, which was released in the same year and became the first film written by Kuyper to be given a golden status: there were 150,000 paying visitors.
 Also in 2011, Lemniscaat released the last part of the series about Robin: O rode papaver, boem pats knal (O red poppy, boom pats pop!) for which Kuyper was awarded his fifth Zilveren Griffel.

 The bond with Curaçao and Aruba became stronger.
 Ròi Colastica was looking for a coach to write his first Dutch-language youth novel and asked Kuyper for help.
 Together with Margje they worked on it for months, in Bergen and Willemstad.
 Kuyper reported on it in 'Twee harten op een tafel (‘Two hearts on a table)’, recorded in Kwaaie verhalen van liefde (Angry stories of love).
 Ròi's book, Vuurwerk in mijn hoofd (Fireworks in My Head), was published by Leopold in 2012.
 Through long conversations with Ròi and his family and friends, Kuyper got to know the soul of Curaçao so well, that he finally found the courage to write a book about the children of the island.
 That was De duik (The Dive), which was published by Lemniscaat in 2014.
 Ròi later said: 'It is unbelievable that this book was written by a makamba'.
 In 2017, Kuyper wrote Aruba's children's book week gift Het spannendste boek van de wereld (The most thrilling book in the world), which was distributed to schoolchildren in a bilingual edition, Papiamento and Dutch, and in 2019, De duik (The Dive) was published in Papiamento and Papiamentu by Charuba publishing house.